gwax/www-gwax/posts/2004/07/a-big-red-chair-resting-on-the-side-of-the-path.rst

 had expected, the big red chair resting on the side of the path was a big red chair resting on the side of the path.
-There wasn't much else to do so I put down my bike, removed my helmet, removed my gloves and sat down in the big red chair restingon the side of the path for a while.
+There wasn't much else to do so I put down my bike, removed my helmet, removed my gloves and sat down in the big red chair resting on the side of the path for a while.
 One doesn't often find a big red chair resting on the side of the path.
 The big red chair resting on the side of the path was out of place yet incredibly appropriate and I was very glad to have encountered it.